shekhar1414/Azure_Project/README.md

 - **Private DNS Zones:** Private DNS zones (`privatelink.database.windows.net` and `privatelink.documents.azure.com`) are configured to resolve the database hostnames to their private IP addresses within the VNet.

 ### 2. Compute
 - **Virtual Machines:** The application is hosted on three Linux Virtual Machines (`Standard_B2pts_v2`).
 These VMs are placed behind the load balancer to ensure high availability.
+Each VM has a 32GB managed data disk attached for additional storage.

 ### 3. Databases
 - **Azure SQL Server:** A managed SQL server for relational data.